Hong Kong Exchanges bids $39 billion to take over London Stock Exchange

 LONDON (Reuters) - Hong Kong Exchanges and Clearing has made an unsolicited $39 billion takeover bid for the London Stock Exchange (LSE.L), an offer contingent on the LSE ditching its acquisition of data company Refinitiv.

 The combination would help both exchanges compete better with rivals like ICE (ICE.N) and CME (CME.O) from the United States.
-The LSE has long sought to bolster its presence in Asia and recently launched a link scheme with HKEX rival Shanghai.
+The LSE has long sought to bolster its presence in Asia and recently launched a link scheme with HKEX competitor Shanghai.

-“The board of HKEX believes a proposed combination with LSEG represents a highly compelling strategic opportunity to create a global market infrastructure leader,” the Hong Kong exchange, HKEX, said in a statement on Wednesday.
+“The board of HKEX believes a proposed combination with LSEG represents a highly compelling strategic opportunity to create a global market infrastructure leader,” the Hong Kong exchange said in a statement on Wednesday.

 In response to HKEX’s announcement, the LSE said it was committed to and continued to make good progress on its proposed acquisition of Refinitiv.